Kituu Sabb Jaantii Hai: Plot

 NNN, which became a respectable and famous News Channel, soon finds itself under financial crisis.
-In order to save the company, Balraj Sir decides to lay off half of the staff and later even convince Yuvraaj, Kittu and Daksha.
+In order to save the company, Balraj Sir decides to lay off half of the staff and later even convince Yuvraj, Kittu and Daksha.
 However, Kittu although being employed since much shorter time than others, her job stays intact as she is considered to be one of the backbones of NNN.
-This is misinterpreted by staffs who claimed that she is given the chance due to her closeness to Yuvraaj.
+This is misinterpreted by staffs who claimed that she is given the chance due to her closeness to Yuvraj.
 Hearing all these, Kittu resigns from the job.
-As Rohan learns about Kittu's resignation and its reason, Rohan finance the Channel and becomes the boss.
+As Rohan learns about Kittu's resignation and its reason, Rohan finances the Channel and becomes the boss.